 Table 1.
 NUMBER OF BITTER AND NON-BITTER PEPTIDES.
 4

 Table 2.
-EVALUATION METRICS AND THEIR PERFORMANCE 9
+EVALUATION METRICS AND THEIR DEFINITION 13

 Table 3.
-PERFORMANCE OF THE STACKING-BASED MODEL USING 10-FOLD CROSS VALIDATION 15
+PERFORMANCE OF THE STACKING-BASED MODEL USING 10-FOLD CROSS-VALIDATION 16

 Table 4.
-COMPARISION OF STACKING-BASED ALGORITHM WITH ML ALGORITHMS……… 16
+COMPARISON OF STACKING-BASED ALGORITHM WITH ML ALGORITHMS……… 17

 Table 5.
-PERFORMANCE OF STACKING-BASED MODEL ON THE INDEPENDENT TEST DATASET 17
+PERFORMANCE OF STACKING-BASED MODEL ON THE INDEPENDENT TEST DATASET 19

-Table 6.
-COMPARISION OF STACKING-BASED ALGORITHM WITH ML ALGORITHMS 17
+Table 4.
+COMPARISON OF STACKING-BASED ALGORITHM WITH ML ALGORITHMS ON THE INDEPENDENT TEST DATASET……… 20

 CHAPTER 1.
 INTRODUCTION

 Peptides are small chained amino acids and smaller versions of proteins.
-Amino acid chain with fewer than 20 are called, oligopeptides which include dipeptides, tripeptides, and tetrapeptides.
+Amino acid chains with fewer than 20 are called, oligopeptides which include dipeptides, tripeptides, and tetrapeptides.
 They are found to be useful in the development of drugs to combat critical diseases.
 Many of these drugs have a bitter taste by nature.
 Significant efforts are being made to reduce the bitterness of these medicines to enhance taste and, as a result, increase drug compliance [1] [2] [3].
 The experimental methods such as in-vivo and in-vitro approaches that include “human taste panel studies” [4], utilized to identify bitter peptides, are tedious, expensive, and time-consuming.
-In the nutritional studies identifying the bitter-peptides plays an essential role.
+In nutritional studies, identifying the bitter peptides plays an essential role.
 The need to create computational algorithms for quickly and accurately differentiating bitter from non-bitter peptides (BPs) is important, given that in the post-genomic age, the volume of peptides produced.
-In this thesis, we introduce a computer model, the stacking based model with K-mers extracting technique, that predicts the peptides bitterness.
+In this thesis, a computer model called, the stacking-based model is introduced that utilizes features extracted from K-mers extracting technique, TFIDF, and a count vectorizer to predict peptide bitterness.

 1.1 LITERATURE REVIEW

-The literature presents several remarkable researches on the identifying the bitter peptides.
-Several authors have used machine learning and statistical methods for identifying the peptides bitterness [5] [6] [7].
+The literature presents several remarkable research on identifying bitter peptides.
+Several authors have used machine learning and statistical methods for identifying the peptides' bitterness [5] [6] [7].
 The first method that utilizes a computational model for the prediction of bitterness in peptides is, iBitter-SCM [8].
 It uses the scoring card approach with propensity ratings for 400-dipeptides and 20-amino acids to differentiate the bitterness and non-bitterness of the peptides.
 In their work, 10-fold CV and an independent-testing method to examine five machine-learning classifiers: K-Nearest Neighbour (KNN), Random Forest (RF), Nave Bayes (NB), Support Vector Machine (SVM), and Decision Tree (DT) are utilized.
-As reported, iBitter-SCM [8], obtained a 10-fold CV and accuracies of independent test are 0.871 and 0.844, respectively.
+As reported, iBitter-SCM [8], obtained a 10-fold CV score and accuracy of 0.871 and 0.844, respectively on an independent test dataset.
 Although iBitter-SCM produced relatively high forecast accuracies as mentioned above, its prediction performance should be further improved before it can be utilized in real-world applications.
 One of the shortcomings of iBitter-SCM is that it utilizes a single feature descriptor.
-The other method is BERT4Bitter which applies bidirectional encoder representation from transformer (BERT) technique for predicting BPs.
+The other method is BERT4Bitter [5] which, applies bidirectional encoder representation from transformer (BERT) technique, a deep learning technique, for predicting BPs.
+Peptide sequences are the input for BERT4Bitter, which uses them to automatically generate feature descriptors without the requirement for deliberate feature encoding design or selection.
+BERT4Bitter uses raw peptide sequences instead of feature encodings that have been carefully designed and chosen.
+The prior approaches, however, mostly depend on features that must be manually and laboriously processed from raw peptide sequences.
+Amino acid index (AAI), Amino acid composition (AAC), pseudo amino acid composition (PseAAC), dipeptide composition (DPC), and tripeptide composition are examples of sequence-based feature encodings (TPC) that have been explored by prior approaches.
+Although BERT4Bitter yields better results, it is not directly comparable to the method proposed in this thesis because BERT4Bitter is based on deep learning techniques.
+Instead, the proposed approach is compared with iBitter-SCM, a method that utilizes individual machine learning algorithm.